thk2b/ping/README.md

 # Ping
-An implementation of the ping command
+A minimal implementation of the ping command

 ## Quick start
 ```sh